mauvesea/capumon/README.md

 # Capsule Monsters

-**Capsule Monsters** was the initial proposal Game Freak made for a monster catching game, which was then renamed to the world-wide famous Pocket Monsters, Pokémon.
+The year is 199X.
+In Masara Town, a quiet settlement in the Kanto region, an eleven-year-old child hears of Dr. Ookido, better known as Dr. Capmon, a scholar devoted to studying the mysterious creatures that inhabit their world: Capsule Monsters.
+And he's living in Tokiwa City, a short walk from Masara!
+With a trusted partner Capmon by their side, the child sets out on a grand adventure to meet Dr. Capmon, uncover the secrets about these creatures, and battle their way to the very top... to become the greatest DEALER in the entire region.

+**Capsule Monsters**, which would later be renamed Pocket Monsters, was the initial idea GameFreak had for a Monster Taming game.

 This is a custom game based on [the Pokémon Red and Pokémon Blue disassembly](https://github.com/pret/pokered).
 It aims to create a new experience using the earliest assets available.
+A "what if" scenario.

-Keep in mind that it's supposed to be a simpler RPG, simpler than even the very first Pokémon games.
+Keep in mind that it's supposed to be a simpler RPG, even more simple than the very first Pokémon games.
 It takes inspiration from early RPGs, such as Dragon Quest/Warrior, Final Fantasy Legend, etc.

 ![title](screenshots/title.bmp) ![character](screenshots/character.bmp)
 ![starter](screenshots/starter.bmp) ![battle](screenshots/battle.bmp)